 If 'Contract End Date' is missing for an active policy in MDM then it will be considered for duplicate cover check.

-For duplicate cover check, active contract status (In-Force, Suspended) and latest major version will be considered.
+For duplicate cover check, active contract status (Pending Cancellation, Pending In-Force, In-Force-PreventPay, In-Force, Cancelled, Expired, Suspended) and latest major version will be considered.

 Calling system will consume the response and process the information to interpret the results published.